jbavari/jbavari.github.io/source/_posts/2015-12-04-the-scoreboard-project.markdown

 With this post, i'll go over the individual pieces of the project, the interesting tidbits of each one, and finally go over a short retrospective over the entire project.

+In entire time, the project took about a day and a half.
+It was fun, and I really enjoyed the experience over all.

 ## The pieces

 * [Scoreboard CLI](https://github.com/jbavari/scoreboard-cli)